Canon G12 vs M50

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G12 and Canon EOS M50 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the M50 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G12 does not offer wifi capability.
+In contrast, the G12 does not provide wifi capability.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the G12 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G12 was succeeded by the Canon G15.
+Both the G12 and the M50 have been discontinued, but can regularly be found used on eBay.
+The G12 was replaced by the Canon G15, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon G12 better than the Canon M50 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.